This Fargo itinerary for families covers the perfect mix of quality time, fun activities, and plenty of things that will wear your kiddos out.

 Rainy Day alternatives

 If you find yourself in town when the weather has decided not to cooperate, you may need an indoor alternative to all the outdoor activities you had planned.
-Check out a few below…
+Check out a couple below…

 Courts Plus Indoor Playground

 If you need to get your babies moving, head over to Courts Plus and take advantage of the seven levels of slides, climbing structures and never-ending obstacles.
-For less than the cost of a Starbucks coffee, you can sneakily wear off some of the seemingly inexhaustible energy children seem to conjure out of thin air.
 They even have a Pirate’s Playground designed for the tiniest of tots.

 3491 South University, Fargo | (701) 237-4805